 Use a wood chisel and wooden mallet to remove the waste piece of wood.
 Don’t forget to allow for that expansion gap at the wall beneath the architrave when you fit the floor and underlay.

-Carefully measure and mark with a measure a notch to be cut from each end of the threshold bar so that it’ll fit perfectly against the doorstops on each side.
+To fit the threshold, carefully measure and mark a notch to be cut from each end of the threshold bar so that it fits perfectly against the doorstops on each side.

 Cut the notches with a hacksaw and fit the threshold bar in place.